Trymaine Lee: The Huffington Post

 In March 2011, Lee was hired to cover "national issues that impact the black community" for Huffington Post's Black Voices.
 The move was a consequence of AOL's acquisition and expansion of Huffington.

 Reporting on Trayvon Martin

-Lee did not learn of Trayvon Martin until more than a week after the teenager's death, but he was one of the first national reporters to cover the story, for Huffington Post's Black Voices on March 8, 2012.
+Trayvon Martin, a 17-year-old African American man, was fatally shot on February 26, 2012.
+Lee did not learn of Martin 's death until more than a week afterward, but he was one of the first national reporters to cover the story, for Huffington Post's Black Voices on March 8, 2012.
 He continued filing stories on the case nearly every day that month.
 He believes that his "early coverage definitely helped light the fire ...
 Before we pushed the story, few if any major national news outlets were covering it."
 Lee appeared on Countdown with Keith Olbermann to discuss the story multiple times.

 MSNBC

 In November 2012, Lee joined MSNBC as a national reporter for its digital unit, reporting on social justice issues and the impact of politics and policy on everyday people.
 Lee described his move to MSNBC as a chance to "flex different muscles" as a journalist.

 In February 2020, Lee began hosting the MSNBC podcast Into America.